 Like the other two components of this pie, there are different ways to make meringue for it.
 I have been experimenting a lot and one thing I would advise is not to use the typical normal meringue.
 Where you just beat the egg whites with sugar until stiff peaks?
 Yea that one, try not to use it.

 I’ve also tried Italian and Swiss meringue.
 The one that I love the most is this Swiss marshmallow meringue.
 Yep.
 Imagine meringue with that marshmallow texture.
-The golden syrup is what giving it that texture.
+The golden syrup is what gives it that texture.
 Yup yup yup!